jack23247/blog/_posts/2020-05-13-surviving-quarantine.md

 I have no idea, they're lost: my Xbox is in a sorry state and the damn Amazon seller won't contact me.
 I can't even go to one of the very few local suppliers because I'm stuck here because of the damn COVID laws.

 Yuck.

+> I contacted the local supplier and they had none, so I bought another batch of capacitors from AliExpress (of all places...) and after, like, six months they turned up!
+It took more than a year but I got my Xbox chooching away, even if the goddamn ground planes gave me one hell of a hard time, this summer (June 2021, this article was published in May 2020).